docutils/docutils/sandbox/docpy-writer/README.txt

 :Date: $Date$
 :Copyright: This document has been placed in the public domain.

-This tries to explore the posibilities to use docutils as format for python library documentation as specified in `Documenting Python`_ .
+This tried, at a time when texinfo was used, to explore the posibilities to use docutils as format for python library documentation as specified in `Documenting Python`_ .

 This version is based on a script from Greg Ward, hacked by Thomas Heller.